TOGoS/ContentCouchRepositoryFormat/README.md

 but not every repository is expected to contain all the files mentioned.
 Programs should have some reasonable default behavior when some files are missing.

+## Default repository resolution

+There is often a single repository being used by any given system.
+Standard rules for finding it are as follows:
+- If a local repository is explicitly specified by a command-line argument (or config file), the program should use that.
+- If ```ccouch_repo_path``` environment variable is set and non-empty, use that (and use ```ccouch_repo_name``` as the name of that repository, unless a configuration file within the repository overrides that)
+- Otherwise, check for ".ccouch" in the user's home directory.
+There is no default repository name, and anything that depends on it being named (such as writing head files) should throw an error.

 ## Directory structure

 - ```.ccouch/```